Powerlearnproject/se-day1-assignment-fattyolaojo444github/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
+1. The Birth of High-Level Programming Languages (1950s)
+Overview: In the early days of computing, programs were written in machine code or assembly language, which was tedious and error-prone.
+The development of high-level programming languages like FORTRAN (1957), COBOL (1959), and ALGOL (1960) revolutionized software development by allowing engineers to write code that was easier to understand, maintain, and debug.
+Impact: High-level languages abstracted the complexities of hardware, enabling the development of more complex software and making programming more accessible to a broader range of people.
+2. The Emergence of Structured Programming (1960s-1970s)
+Overview: Structured programming introduced a methodology that emphasized the use of clear, logical control structures such as loops, conditionals, and subroutines.
+Notable languages from this era include Pascal (1970) and C (1972).
+Impact: This approach reduced the complexity of software by promoting code modularity and clarity, leading to fewer errors and making programs easier to understand and maintain.
+The concept of breaking down problems into smaller, manageable modules became a cornerstone of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.
 Communication